 BTS has spurred a huge slew of fashion-specific social media accounts dedicated to documenting the wardrobe choices of the group's 7 members, who have stepped out in everything from Gucci and Saint Laurent to Wooyoungmi and Juun.
 J. Their penchant for fashion has not gone unnoticed by the fashion industry, as it has landed them Nylon and W magazine covers, and features on Dazed and a number of other industry sites.

 EXO - the South Korean-Chinese boy band, formed by S.M.
 Entertainment in April 2012 and broken into two subgroups, EXO-K and EXO-M, promoting in South Korea and China separately - has also garnered traction amongst the fashion industry both online and on the runway.
-Band member Kris Wu, for instance, has walked for Burberry, while gracing magazines covers for Vogue Me, Vogue China, Cosmo, and L'Officiel, among others.
+Former EXO band member Kris Wu, for instance, has walked for Burberry, while gracing magazines covers for Vogue Me, Vogue China, Cosmo, and L'Officiel, among others.

 Moreover, the market is asking for increased diversity in the fashion industry because the pool of consumers that is buying luxury fashion is becoming increasingly diverse.
 According to a 2014 report by global management consulting firm Bain & Company, Asia-Pacific’s share of the global luxury goods market has grown by ten percent over the past ten years, and today, the fastest growing luxury markets in the world are the Middle East and Africa.
 Couple with this the fact that sales in Asian markets, while currently down in China and Hong Kong in particular, serve as important sources of growth for luxury brands.